digabi/exam-json2xml-converter/README.md

  JSON to XML Exam Engine converter

 This repository includes files used to convert old JSON format exams to XML format exams for <a href="https://github.com/digabi/exam-engine">Exam Engine</a>.

+Some files  may have dependencies to files not shared in this repository.